Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Experiments

-Although the CFA only conveys partial information about stochastic edge traversability, we do assume that the probability of rover autonomy failure (i.e., a high-cost status) is monotonic with respect to the CFA value.
-It is however generally difficult to accurately parametrize this relationship because of a lack of knowledge about rover autonomy performance in the environment explored.
-Instead, we work with a \textit{set} of candidate monotonic functions and assign a belief to each.
-As the actual traversability statuses of stochastic edges are observed/revealed, this belief is gradually refined using Bayes' rule.
-Specifically, in this experiment we sample a set of 1,000 candidate logistic functions\footnote{Each logistic function is of the form $f(x)=1/(1+e^{-a(x-b)})$ with different $a$ and $b$ hyperparameters.
-We choose this formula because the output is bounded between 0 and 1 (ideal to represent probabilities) and monotonic with respect to the input (in this case, a CFA value).} (which we represent with $F$) that are consistent with basic assumptions about probable outcomes at low and high CFA.
-Those consistency constraints and the set of sampled logistic functions are visualized in~\Cref{fig:jez-belief}.
+Although the CFA conveys some information about stochastic edge traversability, it remains difficult to define a specific function ${p\circ \phi: \mE_S \rightarrow [0,1]}$ assigning every edge (described by their CFA) a probability of autonomy failure as in a standard CTP instance.
+This challenge is due to our limited knowledge about rover autonomy performance in the environment explored.
+It is reasonable, however, to assume that the probability of a rover autonomy failure (i.e., a high-cost status) along a stochastic edge is monotonic with respect to its CFA value.
+Therefore, we define a \textit{set} of monotonic probability functions and assign a belief to each.
+As the actual traversability statuses of stochastic edges are observed (revealed), this belief is gradually refined using Bayes' rule, akin to a Bayes-Adaptive MDP.
+Specifically, in this experiment we sample a set of 1,000 candidate logistic functions\footnote{Each probability function is a logistic of the form $p(x)=1/(1+e^{-a(x-b)})$ with different $a$ and $b$ hyperparameters.
+We choose this formula because the output is bounded between 0 and 1 (ideal to represent probabilities) and monotonic with respect to the input (in this case, a CFA value).} (which we represent with $P$) that are consistent with our basic assumptions about probable outcomes at low and high CFA.
+These consistency constraints and the set of sampled logistic functions are visualized in \Cref{fig:jez-belief}.

 Initially, the actual traversability status of all four stochastic edges is unknown.
-The information component of the rover's start state is $\mI_0=\{\text{A},\text{A},\text{A},\text{A}\}$ and all 1,000 candidate logistic functions ${f \in F}$ are assigned an equal prior belief ${b_{\mI_0}(f) = 1e^{-3}}$.
-Given an arbitrary information set $\mI$, the posterior belief over candidate logistic functions ${f \in F}$ is computed with the Bayesian formula
+The information component of the rover's start state is $\mI_0=\{\text{A},\text{A},\text{A},\text{A}\}$ and all 1,000 candidate logistic functions ${p \in P}$ are assigned an equal prior belief ${b_{\mI_0}(p) = 1e^{-3}}$.
+Given an arbitrary information set $\mI$, the posterior belief over candidate logistic functions ${p \in P}$ is computed with the Bayesian formula